- Awe-inspiring aurochs that advanced humanity

 A free roaming bovine

 Though a domesticated breed of cattle, these taurus will act very much like their wild ancestors.
-They will be a free-roaming, self-sufficient herbivore grazing in large herds and restore the wild landscape and enhance biodiversity .
-They have the ability to defend themselves from predation by carnivores such as wolves and bears but some will inevitably be preyed upon by wild carnivores thereby restoring natural food chains.
+The programme envisages having free-roaming, self-sufficient herbivore grazing in large herds (more than 150) across various rewilding sites in Europe in the next 20 years.
+They have the ability to defend themselves from predation by carnivores such as wolves and bears, but some will inevitably be preyed upon by wild carnivores thereby restoring natural food chains.

 Glossary of terms